 - Do you use social media marketing in your business such as Google Plus, Facebook and Twitter to reach other Realtors and potential clients?

 Sites like Facebook and Twitter are becoming incredible tools for a Realtor to use to cast a wider net to reach potential buyers and sellers.
 With Facebook you can have your own business page to promote your business including properties you may be marketing or helpful Real Estate articles.

 - Will you be using video and virtual tours to market my home?

+This is a real estate interview question you want to ask the Realtor because it shows that they are willing to diversify their real estate marketing.
 Video is another important medium that has really caught over the last few years and continues to grow!
 Buyers love to see a video tour of a property they may be interested in viewing.
 A video tour can be especially helpful to a relocation buyer.
 The tour used be the agent should be quick to download.
 Another consideration would be syndicating the video tour to Youtube which gets quite a bit of traffic.

 - Will my home be “enhanced” on the most visited Real Estate websites such as Realtor.com, Trulia.com and Zillow.com?